• Published 30 Jan 2023

 Viton Heat Shrink Tubing

-Viton heat shrink tubing is made from fluoroelastomer, a type of synthetic rubber.
-It is resistant to high temperatures and remains flexible even at low temperatures.
+Viton heat shrink tubing is made from fluoroelastomer, a type of synthetic rubber that is resistant to high temperatures and remains flexible even at low temperatures.
 It forms an effective seal against oils, fuels and lubricants of various kinds.

 Types of Heat Shrink Tubing

-Heat shrink tubing is available in two basic types, single or dual wall, also known as thin or double wall.
+There are two basic types of heat shrink tubing in New Zealand, single or dual wall, also known as thin or double wall.

 Single or thin wall tubing is reliable and physically robust.
 It is a good choice when electrical insulation or protection against abrasion and strain is required.

 By contrast, double or dual wall tubing is a better choice in situations where protection from corrosion or a firm seal is the primary aim.
-An additional adhesive layer within the tubing provides protection against moisture.
+It comes with an additional adhesive layer within the tubing, which provides protection against moisture.

 Heat Shrink Accessories

-Here are some of the most commonly used heat shrink products and accessories:
+These are some of the most commonly used heat shrink tubing products and accessories and how they work:

 Heat Shrink Connectors